keeks-mtl/go-tennis/README.md

 ### Lesson Management Page

-- The lesson management page allows a administrative user to add a lesson.
+- The lesson management page allows a user who is a staff member to add a lesson.
 - There is a form that has the following information
     - Class type
         - a dropdown with the different class types